Part 7: Implementing commands

 • Expose command execution as a tool.

-The first version is closer to the user-facing shape in coding agents.
-If the input starts with /, your application loads the command, replaces the input with the rendered prompt, and sends that prompt to the model.
+The first version is closer to the user-facing form in coding agents.
+When the input starts with /, your application loads the command, replaces the input with the rendered prompt, and sends that prompt to the model.

-The notebook follows the second version because it is easier to add without changing ToyAIKit's runner.
-We create an execute_command tool and instruct the agent to call it when the user asks for a slash command.
+In the notebook you follow the second version because it's easier to add without changing ToyAIKit's runner.
+We create an execute_command tool and instruct the agent to call it when you ask for a slash command.

 Command markdown format